ravisham/FordTube/.swm/ford-tube-api-gateway.tgvg277p.sw.md

 ---
 # Introduction

 This document will walk you through the implementation of the Ford Tube API Gateway.
-The purpose of this gateway is to manage and route API requests to the <SwmLink doc-title="VBrick API Gateway ">[VBrick API Gateway ](/.swm/vbrick-api-gateway.jttcfbst.sw.md)</SwmLink> efficiently while ensuring security and scalability.
+The purpose of this gateway is to manage and route API requests to the <SwmLink doc-title="Endpoints and Services">[Endpoints and Services](/.swm/endpoints-and-services.jttcfbst.sw.md)</SwmLink> efficiently while ensuring security and scalability.

 We will cover: